pifroggi/vs_align/README.md

 Reference clip that misaligned clip will be aligned to.
 Output will have these dimensions.
 Must be in RGB format.

 __*`mask`* (optional)__
-Use a mask clip to exclude areas in white from warping, like for example a watermark or text that is only on one clip.
+Use a mask clip to exclude areas in white from warping, like a watermark or text that is only on one clip.
 Masked areas will instead be warped like the surroundings.
 Can be a static single frame or a moving mask.
 Can be any format and dimensions.
 The masked areas correspond to the same areas on the ref clip.

 __*`precision`*__